aphalo/ggpp/README.md

 selective labelling of observations based on the local 2D density of observations in a panel.
 Another two statistics, `stat_dens1d_filter_g()` and `stat_dens1d_filter_g()` compute the density by group instead of by plot panel.
-These six stats are designed to work well together with `geom_text_repel()` and `geom_label_repel()` from package ‘ggrepel’.
+These six statistics are designed to work well together with `geom_text_repel()` and `geom_label_repel()` from package ‘ggrepel’.

-The statistics `stat_apply_panel()` and `stat_apply_group()` can be useful for applying arbitrary functions returning numeric vectors.
-They are specially useful with functions lime `cumsum()`, `cummax()` and `diff()`.
+The statistics `stat_apply_panel()` and `stat_apply_group()` are useful for applying arbitrary functions returning numeric vectors like `cumsum()`, `cummax()` and `diff()`.
+Statistics `stat_centroid()` and `stat_summary_xy()` allow computation of summaries on both *x* and *y* and passing them to a geom.

 ## Position functions

-New position functions implementing different flavours of nudging are
+Position functions implementing different flavours of nudging are
 provided: `position_nudge_keep()`, `position_nudge_to()`,
 `position_nudge_center()` and `position_nudge_line()`.
 These last two
 functions make it possible to apply nudging that varies automatically according to the relative position of points with respect to arbitrary points or lines, or with respect to a polynomial or smoothing spline fitted on-the-fly to the the observations.

+Position functions `position_stack_and_nudge()`,
+`position_stack_and_dodge()` and `position_stack_and_dodge2()` each
+combines the roles of two *position* functions.
+They make it possible to easily nudge labels in plot layers that use stacking or dodging.

 In contrast to `ggplot2::position_nudge()` all these functions return the repositioned and original *x* and *y* coordinates.
+This makes them compatible with the repulsive geometries from package ‘ggrepel’ (>= 0.9.1) as well as with `geom_text_linked()` from this package that draw segments or arrows connecting the original positions to the displaced positions.
+They remain backwards compatible and be used in all geometries that have a `position` formal parameter.

+## Justification

+Justifications `"outward_mean"`, `"inward_mean"`, `"outward_median"` and
+`"inward_median"` implementing outward and inward justification relative to the centroid of the data instead of to the center of the *x* or *y* scales.
+Justification outward or inward from an arbitrary origin is also supported.

 ## History

 This package is a “spin-off” from package ‘ggpmisc’ containing extensions to the grammar originally written for use wihtin ‘ggpmisc’.
-As ‘ggpmisc’ has grown in size, spliting it into two packages seems the best option.
-For the time being, package ‘ggpmisc’ will import and re-export visible defintions from ‘ggpp’.
+As ‘ggpmisc’ had grown in size, splitting it into two packages was necessary to easy development and maintenance and to facilitate imports into other packages.
+For the time being, package ‘ggpmisc’ imports and re-exports all visible definitions from ‘ggpp’.

 ## Examples

+The plots below exemplify some of the things that ‘ggpp’ makes possible or makes easier to code compared to ‘ggplot’ used by itself.
+Additional examples including several combining ‘ggpp’ and ‘ggrepel’ are provided in the package vignette.

 ``` r
 library(ggpp)
 library(ggrepel)
 library(dplyr)
 ```

+### Insets

 A plot with an inset table.